PetroIvaniuk/awesome-ml/README.md

 - [OmniObject3D](https://omniobject3d.github.io/) - a large vocabulary 3D object dataset with massive high-quality real-scanned 3D objects to facilitate the development of 3D perception, reconstruction, and generation in the real world
 - [Make-It-3D: High-Fidelity 3D Creation from A Single Image with Diffusion Prior](https://make-it-3d.github.io/) - can create high-fidelity 3D content from only a single image
 - [Text2Room: Extracting Textured 3D Meshes from 2D Text-to-Image Models](https://lukashoel.github.io/text-to-room/) - generates textured 3D meshes from a given text prompt using 2D text-to-image models
+- [Segment Anything Model (SAM)](https://segment-anything.com/) - a new AI model from Meta AI that can "cut out" any object, in any image, with a single click.
+SAM is a promptable segmentation system with zero-shot generalization to unfamiliar objects and images, without the need for additional training.
+[Blog: Introducing Segment Anything](https://ai.facebook.com/blog/segment-anything-foundation-model-image-segmentation/), [Repository](https://github.com/facebookresearch/segment-anything)

 - [ClimaX A foundation model for weather and climate](https://microsoft.github.io/ClimaX/) - a flexible and generalizable deep learning model for weather and climate science.
 [Introducing ClimaX: The first foundation model for weather and climate](https://www.microsoft.com/en-us/research/group/autonomous-systems-group-robotics/articles/introducing-climax-the-first-foundation-model-for-weather-and-climate/)

 ## Books ##